deytalytics/dataproductpoc-docs/dp-architecture.md

 2. Can have data pushed (via connectors) by Applications into:-
    * Files
    * A Relational database table
-   * A Queue/Steam
+   * A Queue/Stream
 3. Can pull data into Files, a Relational Table or a Queue/Stream from:-
    * SQL Endpoints
    * File Storage
    * Other APIs
    * Relational database sources
-4. Can import the data captured in the Input Data Layer into Relational Database Tables
+4. Can import source dataset files captured in the Input Data Layer into Relational Database Tables
 5. Will allow data pipeline sql to be securely injected and executed which will move data from the input connectors to the output data layer for consumption by the web application.
 6. Can provide the data to data consumers as either:-
    * Files